strategicdata/pmhc-mds-spec/doc/data-specification/include/definitions.rst

   If more than one item of items 1 to 10 are missing, the Total Score is set as missing.
 Where this is the case, the missing value used should be 99.

+  When reporting individual item scores use ‘99 - Not stated / Missing’.

 ----------